Get Your Realtek WiFi Working on Linux

 A few things to check once the script finishes:

-1. Secure Boot Users
+1. Handle Secure Boot

 Secure Boot requires enrolling a Machine Owner Key (MOK).
 The script detects this and walks you through it.